Imitater967/Imitater967/README.md

 ## Hi there 👋

 I'm Imitater967, i love working with people, I believe in team-work more than personal ability.
 I'm currently working for a small game studio, working at home.

+**I'm looking for people to create a minecraft together**

 ## Guidance